2013–14 Russian Cup

 The 2013–14 Russian Cup, known as the 2013–14 Pirelli–Russian Football Cup for sponsorship reasons, was the 22nd season of the Russian football knockout tournament since the dissolution of Soviet Union.

 The competition started on 7 July 2013.
 The cup champion wins a spot in the 2014–15 UEFA Europa League play-off round.

 First round

-The games were played on 7, 10, 11, 12 & 16 July 2013.
+The matches were played between 7 and 16 July 2013.